|The Adam Walsh Act Study Guide

 - Sec.
 216: Amendments to Bail Reform Act to Address Sex Crimes and other Matters

-has engaged or attempted to engage in sexually violent conduct or child molestation and who is sexually
+engaged or attempted to engage in sexually violent conduct or child molestation and who is sexually dangerous to

-dangerous to others, and (6) ‘sexually dangerous to others’ with respect to a person, means that the person
+others, and (6) ‘sexually dangerous to others’ with respect to a person, means that the person suffers from a

-suffers from a serious mental illness, abnormality, or disorder as a result of which he could have serious
+serious mental illness, abnormality, or disorder as a result of which he could have serious difficulty in refraining

 Title IV: Immigration Law Reforms